siennacorreia/siennacorreia.github.io/_posts/2025-05-10-Final-Project.md

 # Data:

 #### 1. Incarceration Over Time
-Initially, I explored incarceration countries by race from 1978 to 2011 using data from the Inter-university Consortium for Political and Social Research (ICPSR), part of the University of Michigan.
+Initially, I explored incarceration counts by race from 1978 to 2011 using data from the Inter-university Consortium for Political and Social Research (ICPSR), part of the University of Michigan.
 However, I realized raw numbers were misleading due to differences in population sizes between racial groups.
 I then calculated percent of each racial group incarcerated, using population data from USAFacts, which aggregates government sources.

 ### Incarceration Counts Over Time by Race (1978–2011)
 ![Incarceration Counts Over Time by Race (1978–2011) Visualization](/assets/img/Incarceration Counts Over Time by Race (1978–2011).png)